 Instacart Review: My experience using the service

 During high-need times, like at the start of the pandemic, it was hard to find delivery windows that weren’t 2-5 days out.
-A lot of my friends were experiencing the same thing.
-But between an additional influx of Shoppers and more people feeling comfortable returning to in-person shopping, I can easily get same-day orders now.
+A lot of people I know were experiencing the same thing.
+But between an additional influx of Shoppers and more people feeling comfortable returning to in-person shopping, you can easily get same-day orders now.

-One thing I’ve heard from lots of people, and it’s true for me too, is that you aren’t tempted by impulse purchases when you order through Instacart.
+One thing I’ve heard in Instacart reviews from some of my readers is that you can save money because you aren’t tempted by impulse purchases when you order through Instacart.
 We’ve all been there: you make a grocery list, try to stick to it, but you end up with 10 extra items in your cart.